-Income tax expense in the second quarter of 2005 was \$9.1 million on earnings before tax of \$21.7 million, compared to an expense of \$4.5 million in the same period of 2004 on a net loss before tax of \$3.4 million.
-The effective tax rate for the second quarter of 2005 reflects the tax expense in jurisdictions with current taxes payable.
+Income tax expense in the third quarter of 2005 was \$8.3 million on net loss before tax of \$11.3 million, compared to a recovery of \$5.6 million for the same period in 2004 on a net loss before tax of \$30.0 million.
+Income tax expense in the first nine months of 2005 was \$25.9 million on earnings before tax of \$7.3 million, compared to a recovery of \$4.6 million for the same period in 2004 on a net loss before tax of \$49.0 million.
+The effective tax rates for the third quarter and the first nine months of 2005 reflect the tax expense in jurisdictions with current taxes payable.

-Our effective tax rate is impacted by the mix and volume of business in lower tax jurisdictions within Europe and Asia, tax holidays and tax incentives that have been negotiated with the respective tax authorities (which expire between 2006 and 2012), restructuring charges, operating losses, certain tax exposures and the time period in which losses may be used under tax laws.
+We conduct business operations in a number of countries, including countries where tax incentives have been extended to encourage foreign investment or where income tax rates are low.
+Our effective tax rate is also impacted by the mix and volume of business in lower tax jurisdictions within Europe and Asia, tax holidays and tax incentives that have been negotiated with the respective tax authorities (which expire between 2006 and 2012), restructuring charges, operating losses, certain tax exposures and the time period in which losses may be used under tax laws.
 The tax holidays are subject to conditions with which we expect to continue to comply.

-In certain jurisdictions, we currently have significant net operating losses and other deductible temporary differences, which will reduce taxable income in these jurisdictions in future periods.
-We have determined that a valuation allowance of \$569.3 million is required in respect of our deferred income tax assets as at June 30, 2005 (December 31, 2004 - \$545.7 million).
+In certain jurisdictions, we currently have significant net operating losses and other deductible temporary differences which will reduce taxable income in these jurisdictions in future periods.
+We have determined that a valuation allowance of \$584.2 million is required in respect of our deferred income tax assets as at September 30, 2005 (December 31, 2004 - \$545.7 million).